 All of these points are important.
 But what’s also crucial is how comfortable it is for you to push the stroller.

 Parents who are taller than the average appreciate adjustable handles.
-And caregivers also look for storage options and cupholders.
+And caregivers also look for storage space options like storage baskets and cupholders.

 As you view the reviews below, keep a list in mind of the most essential features you want.